African Methodist Episcopal Church

-The African Methodist Episcopal Church, usually called the AME Church or AME, is a predominantly African American Methodist denomination.
-It adheres to Wesleyan-Arminian theology and has a connexional polity.
-The African Methodist Episcopal Church is the first independent Protestant denomination to be founded by black people; though it welcomes and has members of all ethnicities.
+The African Methodist Episcopal Church, usually called the AME Church or AME, is a Methodist denomination based in the United States.
+It adheres to Wesleyan–Arminian theology and has a connexional polity.
+It cooperates with other Methodist bodies through the World Methodist Council and Wesleyan Holiness Connection.

-It was founded by Richard Allen (1760–1831)—who was later elected and ordained the AME's first bishop in Philadelphia, Pennsylvania—in 1816 when he called together five African American congregations of the previously established Methodist Episcopal Church (which had been founded either in December 1784 at the famous "Christmas Conference" or at its first General Conference at Lovely Lane Chapel meeting house in old Baltimore Town) by blacks hoping to escape the discrimination that was commonplace in society.
+Though historically a black church and the first independent Protestant denomination to be founded by Black people, the African Methodist Episcopal Church welcomes and has members of all ethnicities.

-It was among the first denominations in the United States to be founded for this reason (rather than for theological distinctions), and has persistently advocated for the civil and human rights of African Americans through social improvement, religious autonomy, and political engagement while always being open to people of all racial backgrounds.
-Allen, an previously ordained deacon in the Methodist Episcopal Church, was elected by the gathered ministers and ordained as its first bishop in 1816 by the first General Conference of the five churches—extending from the three in the Philadelphia area in Pennsylvania to ones in Delaware and Baltimore, Maryland.
+The AME Church was founded by Richard Allen (1760–1831) in 1816 when he called together five African American congregations of the previously established Methodist Episcopal Church with the hope of escaping the discrimination that was commonplace in society, including some churches.
+It was among the first denominations in the United States to be founded for this reason (rather than for theological distinctions).
+Allen, a previously ordained deacon in the Methodist Episcopal Church, was elected by the gathered ministers and ordained as its first bishop in 1816 by the first General Conference of the five churches—extending from the three in the Philadelphia area in Pennsylvania to ones in Delaware and Baltimore, Maryland.
 The denomination then expanded west and through the South, particularly after the American Civil War (1861–1865).
-By 1906, the AME had a membership of about 500,000 (half a million), more than the combined total of the two other predominantly black American denominations—the Colored Methodist Episcopal Church in America and the African Methodist Episcopal Zion Church, making it the largest major African-American denomination of the Methodist traditions.
+By 1906, the AME had a membership of about half a million, more than the combined predominantly black American denominations—the Colored Methodist Episcopal Church in America and the African Methodist Episcopal Zion Church, making it the largest major African-American denomination of the Methodist tradition.

 The AME Church currently has 20 districts, each with its own bishop: 13 are based in the United States, mostly in the South, while seven are based in Africa.
 The global membership of the AME is around 2.5 million members, and it remains one of the largest Methodist denominations in the world.